open-telemetry/opentelemetry.io/layouts/shortcodes/docs/instrumentation/manual-intro.md

 [Manual instrumentation](/docs/concepts/instrumentation/manual/)
 is the process of adding observability code to your application yourself.
-If you are developing a standalone application, then you would take a dependency on the API and the SDK.
+If you are developing a standalone service, then you would take a dependency on the API and the SDK.

 If you are developing a library and want it to export telemetry data using